tudoroscoiu/issue-classification-bot/README.md

         > \- #3: 'Another Test Issue'.
 The issue has been created on 2024-04-06 21:37:57+00:00, and it has been last modified on 2024-04-07 20:41:36+00:00
         >
         > This is an automated email.
 Replies to this message will not be read.
+    * `feature`: email body template (*string*) for email notifications about the feature under development<br>
+    **Any string that you use for this email body template can contain any of the following placeholders, which the bot replaces with actual data:**
+      - **/feature**: the feature under development mentioned in the issue
+      - **/issue_number**: the number of the issue where the bot identified the feature under development
+      - **/issue_author**: the author of the issue where the bot identified the feature under development
+      - **/issue_title**: the title of the issue where the bot identified the feature under development
+      - **/issue_description**: the description of the issue where the bot identified the feature under development
+      - **/issue_link**: the hyperlink to the issue where the bot identified the feature under development
+      - **/issue_repository**: the repository of the issue where the bot identified the feature under development
+      - **/issue_updated_at**: the date and time when the issue where the bot identified the feature under development was last updated
+      - **/issue_created_at**: the date and time when the issue where the bot identified the feature under development was created
+      #### Example:
+      ```JSON
+      "feature": "Hi,\n\nThe feature under development: /feature has been mentioned in issue #/issue_number with title: '/issue_title' and description: '/issue_description', created by @/issue_author in the /issue_repository repository.\nLink to the issue: /issue_link\n\nThis is an automated email.
+Replies to this message will not be read."
+      ```
+      will result in an email body in the following form:
+      > Hi,
+      >
+      > The feature under development: automation has been mentioned in issue #4 with title: 'Test Issue' and description: 'Test Description', created by @user in the test-repo repository. <br>
+      > Link to the issue: https://github.com/owner/test-repo/issues/4
+      >
+      > This is an automated email.
+Replies to this message will not be read.
   - `email-subject-template`: the template strings used for the subject of the bot-generated emails
     * `label`:     email subject template (*string*) for email notifications about labels
     * `lingering`: email subject template (*string*) for email notifications about lingering issues
+    * `feature`: email subject template (*string*) for email notifications about the feature under development

 ### Example `config.json`:
 ```JSON